mikemac1/reading-notes/code-301/class-06.md

 ## In your experience, which of these reasons have you found most beneficial?

 Most definitely learning from fellow students.
-I have been VERY lucky in getting paired with a student who was much better than me at coding and got to learn from them.
+I have been so lucky in getting paired with students who were much better than me at coding and got to learn from them.
+EVERY student in this class has something to offer in teaching me something.
+Thank you fellow colleagues!!!

 ## How does pair programming work?